Dzaleka-Connect/dzaleka-connect/index.md

           your heart.

-      - title: Shape the future
+      - title: Shape Dzaleka the future
         content: >+
           Share with the community if you've got a trip planned for an opportunity to make new connections.